gchq/sleeper/docs/adr/transaction-log-state-store.md

 #### DynamoDB queries

-With the DynamoDB state store, there are some advantages for queries, in that we only need to read the relevant parts of the state.
-If we wish to retain this benefit, we can store the same DynamoDB items we use now.
+The DynamoDB state store, has advantages for queries, as we only need to read the relevant parts of the state.
+If we want to retain this benefit, we can store the same DynamoDB structure we use now.

-Similarly to the S3 snapshot, we could regularly store a snapshot of the table state as items in DynamoDB tables, in whatever format is convenient for queries.
+Similar to the process for S3 snapshots, we could regularly store a snapshot of the table state as items in DynamoDB tables, in whatever format is convenient for queries.

 If we want this view to be 100% up to date, we could still read the latest transactions that have happened since the snapshot, and include that data in the result of any query.